 Where we relaxed

-+ Instead I was pleased to find our hotel was connected to Iwa Spa! which is an experience all on its own and even has Yoga classes which I loved.
++ I was pleased to find that the blue mountain resort was connected to Iwa Spa! which is an experience all on its own and even has Yoga classes which I loved.

-+ They host a morning yoga class that was probably my favourite yoga experience ever, it was outdoor yoga and any connection with nature is a winning formula for me.
++ They host a morning yoga class that was probably my favorite yoga experience ever, it was outdoor yoga and any connection with nature is a winning formula for me.

 + I had a facial, and a massage and both were very amazing, I think next time I’ll book an appointment for my mom and sister it was that good!